Pontianak welcomes me

 The plane barely takes off before I fall asleep with my headphones on, which I had plugged in to watch TV right in front of me on the seatback.

-I wake up about 25 minutes before we’re supposed to land and see that the flight attendants have given me a tray with food and water.
-I finish the rice and chicken but leave the little container with some sweet pink dessert, dosn’t look tasty!
+I woke up about 25 minutes before we were supposed to land and noticed that the flight attendants had given me a tray of food and water.

 Pontianak below and Kapuas river floating throug